gjhenrique/yafl/README.md

 Running rofi on Wayland can be annoying.
 Rarely it crashes the entire desktop because it steals the keyboard and mouse.
-Unfortunately, pasting into it from other XWayland apps also doesn't work.
+Also, pasting into it from other XWayland apps also doesn't work.

-[sway-fzf-launcher] is marvellous because it delegates the display part to a terminal emulator and search logic to fzf, but it has some downsides.
+[sway-fzf-launcher] is marvellous because it delegates the display part to a terminal emulator and the search logic to fzf, but it has some downsides.
 First, it's written in awk/bash and supporting modes would be painful to support (at least for my level of experience).

 Above all, I used an excuse to write something in Go, so I created `yafl`.